Fermat-ORG/fermat-framework/fermat-book/README.md

 [fermat.org](http://www.fermat.org).

-For installation instructions and running from the source code, see the [documentation](https://raw.githubusercontent.com/bitDubai/fermat/tree/master/fermat-documentation/documentation.asciidoc)
+For installation instructions and running from the source code, see the [Installation Guide](https://github.com/bitDubai/fermat/blob/master/README-INSTALLATION.md)

 Welcome to Fermat !